Teisi/caddy-server-windows/README.md

 `net stop http`

 Mostly this is caused by the service "Remote ...
 RAS" | "Routing and RAS".
-You can use caddy without https (see Caddyfile) or set this service to "manual", to do this -> windows taskbar search for "service" (system) and there search for "Routing and RAS" -> right-click -> stop AND right-click -> settings -> "Starttype" set to manual.
+You can use caddy without https (see Caddyfile -> disable local_certs and enable auto_https off) OR set this service to "manual", to do this -> windows taskbar search for "service" (system) and there search for "Routing and RAS" -> right-click -> stop AND right-click -> settings -> "Starttype" set to manual.